Half Ironman Triathlon Training

-The Half Ironman also known as Ironman 70.3, comprises of a 1.9 kilometre swim, a 90 kilometre cycle ride and finally a 21.1 kilometre run - a total distance of 70.3 miles.
+The Half Ironman also known as Ironman 70.3, comprises a 1.9-kilometre swim, a 90-kilometre cycle ride and finally a 21.1-kilometre run - a total distance of 70.3 miles.
 The event can take an athlete anywhere between 4 and 9 hours to complete.

 During the race, an athlete can expect to expend 4,000 to 6,000 kilocalories and lose up to 2 litres of fluid per hour.

 Dehydration is the most likely reason why an Ironman athlete will require medical attention during a race.
-Loss of fluid and electrolyte result in elevated core temperatures and reduced performance.
-The loss of fluid also upsets the electrolyte balance and in particular, a lower sodium level (hyponatraemia) which is characterised by muscular weakness, dizziness, headache, fall in blood pressure, rapid heart beat and shock.
+Loss of fluid and electrolyte results in elevated core temperatures and reduced performance.
+The loss of fluid also upsets the electrolyte balance and in particular, a lower sodium level (hyponatraemia) which is characterised by muscular weakness, dizziness, headache, fall in blood pressure, rapid heartbeat and shock.
 Severe sodium loss can result in mental confusion, stupor and coma.
-Fluid and sodium consumption during a race are therefore very important.
+Fluid and sodium consumption during a race is therefore essential.

 Overview of the Training program